miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 ...and we update what we must assume is a database Cursor AI editor can hit in the background to add context to your prompt.
 Ever wonder why Cursor AI has such a larger apparent context window than the model's currently advertised capabilities imply?
-This is one of the reasons why&#151; real-time background indexing of all new content put into the VSCode-like Workspace (the folder you originally opened).
+This is one of the reasons why— real-time background indexing of all new content put into the VSCode-like Workspace (the folder you originally opened).